nodesecurity/grunt-nsp/README.md

 ```

 ## Options
 This package supports the following options.
-At least ONE of the following options is required.

-- package (object): The contents of a single package.json file
+- package (object): The contents of a single package.json file [required]
-- shrinkwrap (object): The contents of a single npm-shrinkwrap.json file
+- shrinkwrap (object): The contents of a single npm-shrinkwrap.json file (optional, but is a much more efficient check)

 ## Command Line Options